Beef and Broccoli

 While that sits, prep broccoli florets by blanching briefly on boiling water:

-For the sauce, whisk to combine soy sauce, rice cooking wine, sesame oil, sugar, ginger, garlic, beef stock or water, and cornstarch:
+For the beef and broccoli sauce, whisk to combine soy sauce, rice cooking wine, sesame oil, sugar, ginger, garlic, beef stock or water, and cornstarch:

 Remove the beef from the pan, then repeat with the other half of beef.

-Wipe out the wok or pan, and add grapeseed oil and some sliced scallions:
+Wipe out the wok or pan, and add oil and sliced scallions:

 Cook for 30 seconds until fragrant, then add the blanched broccoli, the mostly cooked beef, and all of the sauce:

 Cook for about 2 minutes until the sauce thickens and the beef is cooked.
-Serve with rice and enjoy!
+I love serving it with rice:

-The recipe is below and I’ve made a full video of the process as well.
+The recipe is below, and I have a full video of the process as well, below that.
+Happy cooking!

 Beef & Broccoli